microsoft/WhatTheHack/027-OSS-Database-Migration/Student/Resources/EnvironmentSetUp/HelmCharts/README.md

 kubectl -n postgresql get svc

 ```
-**Important: you will need to copy the postgres-external Cluster-IP value to use for the dataSourceURL later in these steps**
+**Important: you will need to copy the postgres-external Cluster-IP value to use for the dataSourceURL in later steps**

 ## Checking the Pod for Postgres